bjango/Bjango-Templates/Help/Style Guide.md

 # Bjango App Icon Templates style guide

-This style guide is intended to help ensure consistency across all app icon templates, where possible.
+This style guide is intended for template creators, not necessarily for those using the templates.
+It should help ensure consistency across all app icon templates, where possible.
 Platform requirements may mean different templates require different approaches, but the information below should set some sensible defaults.

 ![](images/example-template.png)